-To get into Nicaragua – no matter if via air or land border – you need
+To get into Nicaragua by air or land, you need:

-- a negative Covid-19 test not older than 72 hours
+- proof of vaccination or a negative Covid-19 test not older than 72 hours

 There is a very helpful Facebook group called “Nicaragua Flight / Travel Info Group” with up to date information about how to get into Nicaragua from different countries.
 Check it out!